sshyran/cert/roles/cert-master/README.md

     certbot_master_replica_hosts: []
 Inventory hostnames of replicas connected to the master host.

+    certbot_master_replica_hosts_arg: null
+This comma separated string allows to override list of replicas from ansible command line.

     certbot_replica_ssh_keys: ...
 Keys for ssh access from the certbot master host.
 One key is usually enough.